 It only takes a few minutes for patients to receive their daily proton therapy treatment.
-However, for each treatment course there has been hours of prior planning to develop the best treatment plan according to the radiation oncologist’s prescription.
-The treatment plan comprises of the exact dose and beams and patient positioning aspects required to deliver the dose to the target volume.
+However, for each treatment course, there have been hours of prior planning to develop the best treatment plan according to the radiation oncologist’s prescription.
+Dosimetry plays a vital role in proton therapy, helping to create a unique treatment plan comprising of the exact dose, beam angles and patient positioning aspects required to deliver the dose to the target volume.

 The dosimetry team works closely with the medical physicists and the radiation oncologists to determine the exact physics behind every single proton beam received by patients.
 No two treatment plans are the same.
 Treatments are completely customized based on the individual’s tumor, body and other factors.

-One of the most important goals for our dosimetry team is to find the best treatment plan for every individual patient that minimizes the radiation to healthy tissue and critical organs.
-They do this using pencil beam scanning technology, where the beam of radiation, which is just millimeters wide, are controlled in position and depth in order to bypass nearby organs and targeting the tumor directly.
-The precision of proton therapy pencil beam scanning in conjunction with the dosimetrists who prepare the best treatment plans ensures that patients receive less radiation outside the target areas and therefore reduces side effects while maintaining their quality of life both during and after treatment.
+One of the most important goals for our dosimetry team is to find the best treatment plan for every individual patient, with the goal of minimizing radiation to healthy tissue and critical organs.
+They do this using pencil beam scanning technology, where the beam of radiation is just millimeters wide.
+It can be controlled in position and depth in order to bypass nearby organs and target the tumor directly.
+The precision of pencil beam scanning, in conjunction with the dosimetrists’ proton therapy treatment plan, ensures that patients receive less radiation outside the target areas.
+This reduces side effects, while maintaining the patient’s quality of life during and after treatment.

-Provision’s team of Dosimetrists in Knoxville is led by Valerie Coffman who is a board-certified dosimetrist with more than 5 years of experience in proton dosimetry.
-Including Valerie, Provision has a team of 4 board certified dosimetrists, two dosimetrists that just finished dosimetry training at provision and two dosimetry interns.
-The dosimetry team works in close collaboration with 4 board certified Medical physicists, two residents and one physics assistant.
+Provision’s team of Dosimetrists in Knoxville is led by Valerie Coffman, a board-certified dosimetrist with more than five years of experience in proton dosimetry.
+Including Valerie, Provision has a team of four board-certified dosimetrists, one jr. dosimetrist and two dosimetry interns.
+The dosimetry team works in close collaboration with three board-certified medical physicists, two jr. physicists, one physics assistant and one physics resident.

-In Nashville, Provision’s team of dosimetrists is led by Joe Simmons who is a board-certified dosimetrist with more than 15 years of experience in proton dosimetry.
-Including Joe, the Nashville team has 3 board certified dosimetrists and one dosimetry intern working with 3 board certified medical physicists and one physics assistant.
+In Nashville, Provision’s team of dosimetrists is led by Joe Simmons, a board-certified dosimetrist with more than 15 years of experience in proton dosimetry.
+Including Joe, the Nashville team has three board-certified dosimetrists, one dosimetrist, and one dosimetry intern.
+They work closely with three board-certified medical physicists and one physics assistant.

-Together, our team of medical dosimetrists and physicists work to ensure that our patients receive the best treatment plans possible based on the prescribe radiation dose from our radiation oncology team.
+Together, our team of medical dosimetry and physics teams work to ensure that our proton therapy patients receive the best treatment plans possible, based on the prescribed radiation dose from our radiation oncology team.